The Rate of Return on Real Estate: Long-Run Micro-Level Evidence

 59 Pages Posted: 25 Jun 2019 Last revised: 6 Jan 2021

-Direct real estate investments are less profitable and more risky in the long run than previously thought.
-We hand-collect property-level financial data for four large U.K. institutional investors—Oxbridge colleges—for the period 1901–1970.
+Real estate—housing in particular—is a less profitable investment in the long run than previously thought.
+We hand-collect property-level financial data for the institutional real estate portfolios of four large Oxbridge colleges over the period 1901–1983.
 Gross income yields initially fluctuate around 5%, but then trend downward (upward) for agricultural and residential (commercial) real estate.
-Net yields are about one third below gross yields on average.
-Long-term real income growth rates are close to zero.
-These findings imply real annualized net total returns of less than 4% across all property types.
-Moreover, real estate investments are associated with considerable idiosyncratic risks.
+Long-term real income growth rates are close to zero for all property types.
+Our findings imply annualized real total returns, net of costs, ranging from approximately 2.3% for residential to 4.5% for agricultural real estate.

 Keywords: real estate, income growth, income yields, property prices, long-run returns

 JEL Classification: G11, G23, N20, R30